-- Facilitating the development of the POC with the recipient/family, authorized representative and direct service provider; - Reviewing the POC at least quarterly to: - Determine that the goals and objectives in the POC have been achieved; - Determine that the recipient's needs are being met; - Assess satisfaction with scheduled services; and
+- Facilitating the development of the POC with the recipient/family, authorized representative and direct service provider. - Reviewing the POC at least quarterly to: - Determine that the goals and objectives in the POC have been achieved, - Determine that the recipient's needs are being met, - Assess satisfaction with scheduled services, and - Make adjustments or changes to the POC, if necessary - Revising the POC when requests are made from the recipient/family, and - Scheduling and facilitating the annual POC meeting.

-- Make adjustments or changes to the POC; if necessary. - Revising the POC when requests are made from the recipient/family; and - Scheduling and facilitating the annual POC meeting. - NOTE: Refer to Section 14.11 Support Coordination for additional information regarding support coordination responsibilities.
+NOTE: Refer to the Case Management Services manual chapter for additional information regarding support coordination responsibilities.

-Direct Service Providers
+Direct Service Provider Responsibilities